Dr. Matthew Gianforte

 Chronic Stress and Poor Sleep

-Long-term stress and poor sleeping pattern may make you tired and inflamed.
+Long-term stress and poor sleeping patterns may make you tired and inflamed.
 They may result in migraines and headaches.

 Common Food Triggers